Asker Municipality (1838–2020): Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 7 October 1975.
 The arms show a green background with three silver-colored tree trunks (askekaller) and are thus canting arms.
 The trees are ashes, which were cropped every year to provide food for the animals.
 The trees thus developed after many years a very typical shape, which was characteristic for the area.

 Place of the Millennium

 In 1998, just before the millennium, the 'Askerbøringer' (the inhabitants of Asker) elected the beautiful area of Semsvannet including the mountain ridge Skaugumsåsen – to be their Place of the Millennium.

 Geography

 Its main parts are Asker, Gullhella, Vollen, Vettre, Blakstad, Bleiker, Borgen, Drengsrud, Dikemark, Vardåsen, Engelsrud, Holmen, Høn, Hvalstad, Billingstad, Nesøya, Nesbru, and Heggedal.
 Asker is a coastal place with many beaches, but also contains hills and woods.
 The district is known for many important businesses.
 It is also known for gardening.
-The Skaugum estate, where Crown Prince Haakon of Norway lives with his family, is situated here.
+The Skaugum estate, where Haakon VIII lives with his family, is situated here.
 The first IKEA store outside of Sweden opened at Slependen in Asker in 1963.
 There are many hiking/ sightseeing spots around Asker; such as Semsvannet lake and Drengsrud cultural path around the area.